Cellularity and subdivision of KLR and weighted KLRW algebras: Some properties of weighted KLRW algebras

-dots and crossing commute, double crossings satisfy the Reidemeister II relation or are zero, and the crossings satisfy the Reidemeister III relation.
-Therefore, the image of $D(w)$ in $\gr\WA(X)$ is non-zero and depends only on $w$.
-Moreover, if $D(w)$ and $D(w)^{\prime}$ are two such diagrams for $w\in\Sym$ that are defined using different reduced expressions then $D(w)\equiv D(w)^{\prime}\pmod{\WA(X)_{k}}$, where $w$ has length $k$.
+dots and crossing commute, double crossings satisfy the Reidemeister II relations or are zero, and the crossings satisfy the Reidemeister III relations.
+Therefore, the image of $D(w)$ in $\gr\WA(X)$ is nonzero and depends only on $w$.
+Moreover, if $D(w)$ and $D(w)^{\prime}$ are two such diagrams for $w\in\Sym$ that are defined using different reduced expressions, then $D(w)\equiv D(w)^{\prime}\pmod{\WA(X)_{k}}$, where $w$ has length $k$, which is defined to be the minimal number of crossings in a permutation diagram for $w$.
 Thus, $\gr\WA(X)$ is spanned by the image of the set $\WABasis$ in $\gr\WA(X)$, implying the result. \end{proof}

 \begin{Remark} Let $w\in\Sym$.
-The proof of \autoref{L:FiniteGeneration} shows that if $D(w)$ and $D(w)^{\prime}$ are diagrams defined using different reduced expressions for $w$ then $D(w)\equiv D(w)^{\prime}\pmod{\WA(X)_{k-1}}$, where $k=\ell(w)$.
+The proof of \autoref{L:FiniteGeneration} shows that, if $D(w)$ and $D(w)^{\prime}$ are diagrams defined using different reduced expressions for $w$, then $D(w)\equiv D(w)^{\prime}\pmod{\WA(X)_{k-1}}$, where $k=\ell(w)$.
 By the same argument, if $D(w)^{\prime}$ is a diagram defined in the same way as $D(w)$ except that the red strings are pulled to the left in \autoref{D:Dw}, then $D(w)$ and $D(w)^{\prime}$ agree modulo $\WA(X)_{k-1}$. \end{Remark}